-Rainy Day Rescue: What to Do in Greenville, SC When It’s Raining (With Kids!)
+What to Do in Greenville When It’s Raining (With Kids)

 1. Cozy Up at Play Café at Judson Mill

-At Play Café, rainy days are kind of our specialty.
-When the sky turns gray, our indoor haven at Judson Mill becomes a bright spot for families all over Greenville.
-Imagine this: your kids are laughing and playing in a clean, safe, open space designed just for them, while you sip on a warm latte made from Methodical Coffee beans and catch your breath.
+At Play Café, rainy days are our specialty.
+When the sky turns gray, our indoor play space in Greenville becomes a bright spot for families all over the Upstate.
+Imagine this: your kids are laughing and playing in a clean, safe indoor playground while you sip on a warm latte made from Methodical Coffee beans and catch your breath.

 Our space is filled with open-ended play areas where kids can climb, build, and explore, plus cozy café seating for parents who need a moment to exhale.
-There’s no pressure to keep kids quiet or still, this is a space where energy is welcomed, and parents can relax knowing their little ones are in a nurturing, stimulating environment.
+There’s no pressure to keep kids quiet or still—this is a space where energy is welcomed, and parents can relax knowing their little ones are in a nurturing, stimulating indoor environment.

 Rainy day play, done right.
-Comfortable, creative, and full of joy for everyone.
+Comfortable, creative, and joyful for everyone.

 2. Storytime and Play at Hughes Main Library